Frequently Asked Questions

 The world has more than 20,000 species of bees, and only eight of them are honey bees.
 The familiar agricultural workforce that live in hives is actually the exception in the bee world, not the norm!

 Honey bees are considered super-organisms due to their complex social systems and dynamic, tight-knit interactions with one another and their environments.
 A colony numbers in the tens of thousands of bees, 90 percent of which are female worker bees who maintain the hive and population.
+Honey bees are not native to the United States.
+The most common honey bees found in the US are European honey bees, which were brought by European settlers in the 1600’s.

 Unlike honey bees, about 90% of native bees live solitary lives.
 They don’t live in colonies, build hives, make honey or wax, and or form swarms.
 About 70% of them nest underground, and the remaining 30% nest in cavities or holes in wood or hollow broken stems.
 Most solitary bees have a short lifespan as flying adults and most of a solitary bee’s life is spent in their nesting site hibernating over the winter.